magento/devdocs/guides/v2.1/cloud/before/before-setup-env-2_clone.md

 -  **ADMIN_URL**— The relative URL to access the Admin panel, such as `<domain>/admin`.
 For security reasons, we recommend you choose a value other than `admin` or `backend` or another term that is easy to guess.

 {:.bs-callout .bs-callout-info}
 Make note of any updated values so that you can use them to install Magento from the command line and to verify the installation.
 The values for the `ADMIN_EMAIL`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD` variables are used only for installation.
-You cannot use the environment variables to update admin credentials during upgrades.
+These values are ignored on upgrade.

 #### To view existing variables: {#variablelist}